Benefit Groups: New Employees - Your Responsibilities

 Know Your Rights and Responsibilities Under COBRA

 Within six weeks after you enroll in university benefits, a letter explaining your rights and responsibilities under the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) will be mailed to your home.
 COBRA allows you and/or your dependents to continue your health plan, prescription drug, dental plan, and vision plan coverage and your health care flexible spending account at your own expense if you or your dependents become ineligible for these benefits due to termination or change in appointment or dependent status.
-You must notify the HR/Payroll Service Center of status changes within the required time limits.
+You must notify the SSC HR Contact Center of status changes within the required time limits.
 See Life Events.

 Make Dependent Coverage Changes Promptly